Extension of Killing vector fields beyond compact Cauchy horizons: The unique continuation theorem

 is well-defined.
 The null Weingarten map, defined by

 is well-defined since $\n_V V = \frac12 V$.
-Rescaling the integral curves of $V$ to geodesics, one observes that the lightlike geodesics are complete in the positive direction of $V$, i.e.\ they are past complete (since $V$ is past directed).
+Rescaling the integral curves of $V$ to (lightlike) geodesics, one observes that the geodesics are complete in the positive direction of $V$, i.e.\ they are past complete (since $V$ is past directed).
 It then follows by \cite{Galloway2001}*{Prop.
-3.2} that $\theta := \tr(b) \leq 0$ everywhere.
+3.2} that the expansion $\theta := \tr(b)$ satisfies $\theta \leq 0$ everywhere.
 By \cite{Larsson2015}*{Lem.
-1.3}, there is a Riemannian metric $\sigma$ on $N$ such that the induced volume form $d \mu_\sigma$ satisfies
+1.3}, there is a Riemannian metric $\sigma$ on $N$ such that the induced volume density $d \mu_\sigma$ satisfies

 Since $\theta \leq 0$, it follows that the total volume of $N$ measured by $\sigma$ grows along the flow of $V$.
-But since $N$ is a compact hypersurface which is mapped diffeomorphically into itself, the volume stays constant and we conclude that $\theta = 0$.
-From the Raychaudhuri equation \cite{Galloway2001}*{Eq.
-(A.5)} and since $\Ric(V,V)|_N = 0$, it now follows that also the trace-free part of $b$ vanishes.
+But since $N$ is a compact hypersurface which is mapped diffeomorphically into itself, under the flow of $V$, the volume stays constant and we conclude that $\theta = 0$.
+From the Raychaudhuri equation \cite{Galloway2001}*{Eq.\ (A.5)} and since $\Ric(V,V)|_N = 0$, it now follows that also the trace-free part of $b$ vanishes.
 We conclude that $b = 0$, i.e.\ that

 for all $X, Y \in TN$.